MSI-Sirajul/Hidden-Settings/README.md

 <h1 align="center">🔧 Hidden Settings</h1>

 <p align="justify">
-<b>Hidden Settings</b> is a lightweight and fast Android app that allows you to view and open all available <b>system settings activities</b> on your device.
+<b>A lightweight and fast Android app that allows you to view all available system settings activities on your device.
 With just one click, you can directly launch any hidden activity.
-The app supports both <b>Dark and Light themes</b> and categorizes activities into groups such as Apps, Display, System, and Others.
-It also includes a powerful <b>search bar</b> to quickly find any specific activity.
+Added Categorizes activities into groups such as "Apps" "Display" "System" and "Others".
+It also includes search bar to quickly find any specific activity.
 </p>

 <br>